andrewbossie/SER401-Redfish/README.md

 When you install Grafana and run the service, it runs by default on port 3000.

+NOTE: The panels within the app currently are sourced from a specific AWS IP address.
+These panel links will need to be changed when a new Grafana instance is configured.
+The location of the links is in `/views/index.hbs` lines 120 - 130.
+The embed links can be obtained within Grafana by selecting the panel dropdown and selecting 'Share'.

 ## Running the application (development)

 ### 1. Install Node.js